sgoldenlab/simba/docs/unsupervised.md

 In the `CLUSTERERS DIRECTORY:` selection box, select the directory where you saved your clustering models in Step 3.

-In the `IMAGE SAVE DIRECTORY:` selection box, select the directory where want your images to ba saved. *NOTE THAT THIS FOLDER **HAS TO BE** AN EMTY DIRECTORY*
+In the `IMAGE SAVE DIRECTORY:` selection box, select the directory where want your images to ba saved. *NOTE THAT THIS FOLDER **HAS TO BE** AN EMPTY DIRECTORY*

 #TODO....

 ### STEP 4

 Next, we may want to do some statistics to compute (i) how well our models clusters the data, and (ii) what our clusters represents.
 For this, click on the the `[METRICS]` tab.

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/unsupervised_5.png" />